Corpus of Nubian wall paintings

 National Museum in Warsaw

-Sudan Archaeological Research Society in London
+The British Museum and Sudan Archaeological Research Society in London

 Griffith’s Institute, University of Oxford